 Hänsel und Gretel by Engelbert Humperdinck, directed by Kimun Kim.
 New Jersey City University West Side Theatre.
 November 29 - December 1.
 Lighting Designer.

-Failure Sandwich by Aya Ogawa.
+The Nosebleed by Aya Ogawa.
 The Public Under the Radar Festival.
 January 4 and 9.
-Assistant Director / Stage Manager.
+Assistant Director / Associate Designer/ Stage Manager.